Your brand is what you promise your customers.

 - Develop a distinct and value-based positioning idea

-- Define key benefits (What benefit does your product offer to your target customers?)
+- Define key benefits (What benefits does your product offer your target customers?)

-- Define key differentiators (What makes you different, or better, than your competitors?)
+- Define key differentiators (What makes you different than your competitors?)

 Your value proposition should represent the “big picture.”
-It reflects what your brand is promising to deliver, as well as reflects the range of benefits your company has to offer.
+It reflects what your brand is promising to deliver and the range of benefits you offer.
 It’s arguably the most important element of your marketing messaging.

-For example, Starbucks differentiates itself from competitors by creating the unique value proposition of becoming the “third place” for customers, after home and the workplace.
-Purchasing a cup of coffee is an “affordable luxury” and an experience in itself.
+For example, Starbucks differentiates itself from competitors by creating a unique value proposition of becoming the “third place” for customers, after home and the workplace.
+Purchasing a cup of coffee is an “affordable luxury” and an experience.
 Customers can order customized drinks and enjoy the beverage in a relaxed, upscale environment.
 They've solidified this brand positioning through content marketing.

 Be sure to put time and effort into constructing a solid brand positioning for your company.
 It’s key to long-term success against your competitors.

-Meg suggests you start by asking yourself who you really are.
-You’ll not only want to identify your core values as a company but also your personality as a company.
-Dig deep into figuring out who you are as a business and who you aspire to be, so you can be that for your customers.
+Start by asking yourself who you really are.
+Identify your core values and your personality.
+Figure out who you are as a business and what you aspire to be.
+Then, be the same for your customers.

-There are several resources you can tap into to understand how your brand is being perceived.
-Meg recommends reflecting both internally and externally.
-Look at online customer reviews of your company, talk directly with customers, and talk to your internal team to understand the current perception of your brand so you can identify what areas need changing.
+You can tap into several resources to understand how your brand is perceived.
+But the key is to reflect both internally and externally.
+Look at online customer reviews of your company, talk directly with customers, and speak to your internal team to understand the current perception of your brand so you can identify what areas need changing.

-For example, in her past experience with brand marketing, Meg spent time on Glassdoor, G2 Crowd, and the company’s social media pages searching through reviews and looking for common themes on what people cared about.
-From there, she could pull out themes that gave her the ability to find core messaging (that’s authentic) and so she could take the brand to the next level.
+For example, you can spend time on your company’s social media pages searching through reviews and looking for common themes on what people care about.
+From there, you can pull out themes to narrow down the core messaging (that’s authentic) and take your brand to the next level.

 Once you understand how your brand is currently being perceived and where you want to be as a brand, represent that desired personality and feeling.
-Find elements (like those in the graphic below) that match that feeling and utilize it in your culture and messaging to evoke feelings that relate to your brand and your customers.
+Find elements that match that feeling and utilize it in your culture and messaging to evoke emotions that relate to your brand and customers.

-The keyword here: FEELINGS.
+The keyword here is feelings.
 If you fail to meet your customers on that level, you’re selling your brand short.